brodybits/cordova-sqlite-evmax-legacy-exp-free/README.md

 XXX deleteDatabase NOT SUPPORTED for now, selfTest also NOT supported

+XXX WARNING: `androidDatabaseImplementation: 2` setting is IGNORED in this plugin version, may be added after sufficient testing.
+Multiple SQLite problem with possible corruption as described below is possible in case of multiple plugins that attempt to access the same database.

+XXX ADDITIONAL WARNING: Parallel database access is NOT expected to work on Android and is NOT guaranteed to be safe from possible corruption due to build flag fix needed.

 _XXX OTHER ISSUES:_
 - _possible crash in certain cases of inline BLOB values on iOS/macOS_
-- _this plugin version now returns invalid error code & inconsistent error message on iOS/macOS_
+- _this plugin version now returns invalid error code & inconsistent error message on iOS/macOS/..._
 - _INSERT or IGNORE result in case of constraint violation reports insertId=-1 on iOS/macOS_

+_XXX OTHER MAJOR TODOS:_
+- _Build flag fix needed to support parallel readers on Android (`SQLITE_THREADSAFE=2`)_
+- _Roll Android sqlite access performance enhancements from cordova-sqlite-evcore into this plugin version_

 ## About this plugin version branch

 TBD

-iOS/macOS only

-Android & Windows platforms are NOT supported, disabled in plugin.xml
+Windows platform is NOT supported, disabled in plugin.xml

 ~~This is the common version branch which supports the most widely used features and serves as the basis for the other versions.~~